 Research is both encouraged and promoted at Grand River Hospital (GRH).

-- High performance programs, services, and systems;
+- enables high performance programs, services, and systems;

-- Nurtures effective and collaborative relationships; and
+- nurtures effective and collaborative relationships; and

-- Promotes best practice through innovation and collaboration.
+- promotes best practice through innovation and collaboration.

 How is a research study approved?